-We are seeking up to five highly skilled and quantitative researcher to join multiple projects seeking to analyse, model and predict the dynamics of a range of infectious diseases.
+We are seeking three highly skilled and quantitative researcher to join multiple projects seeking to analyse, model and predict the dynamics of a range of infectious diseases.
 Ideal candidate would have a strong background in mathematical or statistical modelling of infectious diseases, experience with matching models to data or an understanding of genomics applied to disease transmission.

 The application details can be found here on the Warwick website.

 You will work on a research programme, funded by the NIHR, aimed at integrating epidemiological and bio-informatics concepts and bringing such modern methodologies to East African researchers.
 To do this GeMVi will focus on the application of whole genome sequence (WGS) data and predictive models to support intervention decisions.
 It will extend and enhance the collaboration between University of Warwick and KEMRI Wellcome Trust Research Programme, and create a network of research centres in Kenya, Uganda and Tanzania.
 Technical advances in the integration of genome sequence data and models of infectious disease transmission will be made.

 The technical methods will be developed as the project advances in response to feedback from consultation with public health decision makers and will relate to (a) the priority pathogens, (b) policy questions, (c) data availability and (d) prevailing technical advances and gaps.
 You will have day-to-day responsibility for the development of novel mathematical and statistical methodologies to bring together predictive epidemiology with bioinformatics approaches.

 You will also be expected to help with the research training of East African researchers who wish to develop advanced skills in predictive modelling, helping them to address a range of important public-health policy issues through mathematical and statistical models.
 As such you will be an integral part of developing the Zeeman Institute into a centre of expertise for integrated mathematical and genomic epidemiology, with meaningful ties to multiple East African Institutes.